 Female Hub Amsterdam

 The problem has finally achieved the attention of the Dutch government as well.
 Councilor Victor Everhardt (D66) for finance and economy plans to invest 750.000 euro into project Rise, a so-called ‘female hub Amsterdam’ where female entrepreneurs and women in the tech sector can strengthen, improve and help each other, states the dutch newspaper Parool in December 2020.
-“This hub unites twenty Amsterdam-based organizations with the same ambitious mission: to achieve equality in gender and status in the tech and entrepreneurial world, which is still lagging in that area.”
-In four years, Everhardt hopes that at least ten thousand women will have been introduced to the entrepreneurial or tech sector.
+“This hub unites twenty Amsterdam-based organizations with the same ambitious mission: to achieve equality in gender and status in the tech and entrepreneurial world, which is still lagging in that area”.
+In four years, Everhardt hopes at least 10,000 women will be introduced to the entrepreneurial or tech sector.

-Currently, only 11.6 percent of all start-ups and scale-ups in the Netherlands are founded by women.
-And according to a recent ranking of Dell of the best cities for female entrepreneurs, Amsterdam also did not make it in the top 15.
+Currently, only 11.6% of all start-ups and scale-ups in the Netherlands have female founders.
+According to a recent Dell ranking for the best cities for female entrepreneurs, Amsterdam did not make the top 15.

 A situation that hopefully will change soon.